 Federal regulations require that, as a part of an institution’s Return of Funds Policy, an office or offices must be designated as the point of contact for students to begin the withdrawal process.
 The designated office(s) must document the date the student withdraws or otherwise provides official notification to the institution of the intent to withdraw.
 At Butler, the student’s college dean’s office is the designated office at which a student must withdraw.
-For medical withdrawals, the student should contact the Office of Student Affairs.
-The date of withdrawal will be utilized by the Office of Financial Aid in determining the amount of financial assistance that may be retained by the student, based upon the percentage of the enrollment period (semester) which the student completed to that point in time.
+For medical withdrawals, the student should contact the Office of the Dean of Students.
+The date of withdrawal will be utilized by the Office of Financial Aid in determining the amount of financial assistance that may be retained by the student, based upon the percentage of the enrollment period (semester) that the student completed to that point in time.
 In the case of a student who does not withdraw or otherwise notify Butler University of the intent to withdraw, the date used will be the midpoint of the payment period for which assistance was disbursed, unless the attendance records document an earlier or later date.

-The Office of Student Accounts requires students to complete a refund request form to receive a refund check for a credit balance on the account.
-However, if the credit on the account is due to federal (Title IV) financial aid funds, the Office of Student Accounts will issue a check automatically.
-If the credit balance is due to a federal Parent Loan for Undergraduate Students (PLUS), the refund check will be issued in the name of the parent borrower and mailed to the address on file for the PLUS borrower.
-If the student is anticipating a credit balance, it is recommended that a refund request form be completed regardless of funding sources.
-Refund checks are issued weekly while classes are in session.
-Forms must be submitted by end of day on Tuesday to receive a check on Friday.
-Refund checks are not issued when classes are not in session.
+The Office of Student Accounts requires students to complete a Refund Request (available at butler.edu/student-accounts/billing-payment/refund-policy) to receive a refund check for a credit balance on the account.
+However, if the credit on the account is due to federal (Title IV) financial aid funds, the Office of Student Accounts will issue a check without a written request.
+If the credit balance is due to a federal Parent Loan for Undergraduate Students (PLUS), the refund check will be issued to the parent borrower and mailed to the home address on file for the PLUS borrower.
+Students, with credit balances due to federal funds, who do not want refunds issued without written request, can provide written documentation to the Office of Student Accounts.

 The University will bill a third party for tuition, room and board, and miscellaneous fees, provided that: 1) a voucher and/or written authorization is received by the Office of Student Accounts prior to the beginning of each semester; and 2) payment will be made on or before the first day of the semester.
 The University will not bill any employer or third party who pays upon completion of the course(s).
 Any balance remaining unpaid on the first day of the semester will be assessed a monthly finance charge of 1.5 percent (18 percent APR).
 If the third party will not pay the finance charge, the student will be responsible for payment.
 Students will continue to receive a billing statement directly from Butler University until the account balance is paid in full.
 It is the responsibility of the student to contact the third-party payer to determine why a delay in payment has occurred.